 Each spring, UT Austin, with the generous support of the University Co-op, recognizes up to five undergraduate students for superior scholarly or creative achievement.
-Two students receive awards of $2,500 each, two students receive awards of $5,000 each, and one student receives the top award of $12,000.
+Four students receive awards of $5,000 each, and one student receives the top award of $7,000.

 The Office of the Executive Vice President and Provost provides a concurrent award of half the value of each student’s award to the academic department in which the scholarly work was supervised.
 The Co-op Awards Selection Committee consists of university faculty members who choose the recipients.

-Nominees must be either a junior or senior currently enrolled at UT Austin or have received their undergraduate degree in December of 2016.
-Submitted work should be finished or close to finished (e.g., a complete draft of a thesis or research paper).
+Applicants must be either a junior or senior currently enrolled at UT or have received their undergraduate degree in December 2019.
+Submitted work should be finished or close to finished (e.g. a complete draft of a thesis or research paper).
 Previous University Co-op/George H. Mitchell Awards recipients are eligible only if the submitted work is a completely different project.
-Both the student application and the faculty nomination, with all their supporting materials, must be received by the deadline in order for the application to be considered.
+Both the student application with all its supporting materials and the faculty recommendation form must be received by the deadline for the application to be considered.

-- The student project (paper, thesis, publication, video, artwork, etc.) in a single digital file.
-If you are providing a YouTube, Vimeo, or similar link, please prepare a document briefly describing your project and referencing your link.
+The student project (paper, thesis, publication, video, artwork, etc.) in a single digital file.
+If the project is a video, provide a YouTube or Vimeo link in a Word or PDF document briefly describing your project and referencing your link.

-- A 1-2 page CV or resume highlighting activities and achievements during your years of study at UT Austin.
+A one to two page CV or resume highlighting activities and achievements during your years of study at UT.

 The Mitchell Award Student Statement to be completed in Interfolio.